Skip to Content

 When I use the term car camping, I don’t mean that we’re actually sleeping (or cooking) in the car.

-Car camping just means that we’re taking advantage of campsites near our car so that we don’t have to pack as light as we would if we were backpacking.
+Car camping just means that we’re taking advantage of campsites near our car so that we don’t have to pack as lightly as we would if we were backpacking.

-It’s taken us years of practice to create the perfect car camping kitchen, but we’ve got it down to a science these days.
+It’s taken us years of practice to create the perfect camp kitchen setup, but we’ve got it down to a science these days.
 Our “kitchen” is actually a big duffel bag that holds all of our cookware and supplies, but a large plastic tub would work too.

 Our camping kitchen is very compact since we have to cram everything into our tiny car.
 It’s even small enough to bring on an airplane (in a checked bag) when we go camping farther from home.